huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 parameters as defined in `[camelcase name of model]Config()` with random weights, thus making sure that the `init()` methods of all components works.

-[Here the mentor should add very specific information on what exactly has to be changed for this model] [...]
+[TODO FILL: Here the mentor should add very specific information on what exactly has to be changed for this model] [...]
 [...]